dotnet/designs/accepted/2021/winforms/streamline-application-bootstrap.md

     -           Application.EnableVisualStyles();                       // ApplicationVisualStyles='' or true
     -           Application.SetCompatibleTextRenderingDefault(false);   // ApplicationUseCompatibleTextRendering='' or false
-    -           Application.SetHighDpiMode(HighDpiMode.PerMonitorV2);   // ApplicationHighDpiMode='' or PerMonitorV2
+    -           Application.SetHighDpiMode(HighDpiMode.SystemAware);    // ApplicationHighDpiMode='' or SystemAware

     -           Application.SetDefaultFont(new Font(....));             // New in .NET 6.0 Preview5
     -                                                                   //    ApplicationFont='' -> Control.DefaultFont